oleid/redmine-helper/README.md

 # What?

 A tool to show how many over/undertime work hours you have.
 It connects to redmine, downloads the time entries in the given time frame (default: this month), downloads a list of holidays and prints a table.
-For me, it's exactly the same as the list from administration.
+For me, it's exactly the same as the list from administration at work using the internal redmine server.
 Your milage might warry, be cautious. ;D

+# How to build

+You need a recent stable rust version, i.e. installed via `rustup`.
+And you need to export the server as environment variable (only during build time), i.e.:

+    export REDMINE_SERVER_NAME=redmine.somedomain.x
+    cargo build --release

 # Usage